pgRouting/pgrouting/src/proposedNext.rst

         - Name might not change.
 (But still can)
         - Signature might not change.
 (But still can)
         - Functionality might not change.
 (But still can)
         - pgTap tests have being done.
+But might need more.
-        - Documentation is finished.
-(But still can)
+        - Documentation might need refinement.

-- For TSP preprocessing

-  - :ref:`CostMatrix`

-    - :ref:`pgr_dijkstraCostMatrix` - Use pgr_dijkstra to calculate a cost matrix.
-    - :ref:`pgr_withPointsCostMatrix` - Use pgr_withPoints to calculate a cost matrix.
+..
+    end-warning

 - As part of the :ref:`dijkstra`